Harendranath Munshi: Revolutionary activities

 As a revolutionary, Munshi was active in ample revolutionary activities.
-In 1934, he was sentenced to 5 years of rigorous imprisonment in the inter-provincial conspiracy case and he was first transferred to Diamond Harbour and later to Dhaka Central Jail.
-In the Dhaka Central Jail he started fatal hunger strike since 21 January, 1938, to exhibit his protest against inhuman treatments with the political prisoners and their classification as criminals.
+In 1934, he was sentenced to 5 years of rigorous imprisonment in the Titagarh conspiracy case, also known as inter-provincial conspiracy case, and he was first transferred to Diamond Harbour and later to Dhaka Central Jail.
+In the Dhaka Central Jail he started fatal hunger strike since 21 January 1938, to exhibit his protest against inhuman treatments with the political prisoners and their classification as criminals.